IMPACT4Mech/continuous-time_data-driven_control/README.md

 - _canonical.m_: MATLAB function that computes the multivariable controller canonical form of a pair (A, B).

+- _find_nu.m_: MATLAB function that estimates the observability index of a plant from a dataset.

 - _indices.m_: MATLAB function that computes the controllability indices of a pair (A, B).

+- _realization.m_: MATLAB function that computes a canonical non-minimal realization of a plant.

 - _stabilize.m_: MATLAB function that computes a stabilizing gain from a dataset.